-- a.
-DM legislation is established on the basis of an all-hazards, broad strategic vision. - b.
+b.
 RA 10121 serves as the legal basis for a broad strategic vision regarding DM.
-The NDRRMC (also called the National Council) is mandated by RA 10121 to develop a NDRRM Framework that provides for "comprehensive, all-hazards, multi-sectoral, inter-agency and community-based approach to disaster risk reduction and management".
-The OCD is responsible for the formulation, oversight, management, and physical implementation of a NDRRM Plan and ensuring it is based upon and entirely consistent with the NDRRM Framework.
-Both the Framework and the Plan indicate the Government's efforts to pivot from a self-described "reactive" to a "proactive" approach to DM in order to achieve increased resilience and decreased vulnerability for all communities.
+The NDRRMC (also called the National Council) is mandated by RA 10121 to develop a NDRRM Framework that provides for "comprehensive, all-hazards, multi-sectoral, inter-agency and community-based approach to disaster risk reduction and management".4 The OCD is responsible for the formulation, oversight, management, and physical implementation of a NDRRM Plan and ensuring it is based upon and entirely consistent with the NDRRM Framework.4 Both the Framework and the Plan indicate the Government's efforts to pivot from a self-described "reactive" to a "proactive" approach to DM in order to achieve increased resilience and decreased vulnerability for all communities.3 a.
+Legislation details implementation schedules and is fully implemented.